Martin-BG/SoftUni-Java-MVC-Frameworks-Spring-Feb-2019/04. Thymeleaf and Controllers/Exercise/Resident Evil/README.md

                   type="submit"/>
       </form>

-      Actually it is a POST request, as HTTP forms natively support onlys GET and POST methods.
+      Actually it is a POST request, as HTML forms natively support only GET and POST methods.
       Thymeleaf and Spring offer a workaround for that, so the request is processed as DELETE one in controller:

       <form th:action="@{/viruses/delete}" th:method="delete">